-©2001-2018 Privateer Press, Inc. All Rights Reserved.
-Privateer Press®, Iron Kingdoms®, WARMACHINE®, Convergence of Cyriss®, Convergence, Crucible Guard, Cryx®, Cygnar®, Khador®, Protectorate of Menoths®, Protectorate, Retribution of Scyral®, Retribution, waraster®, wariack®, HORDES®, Circle Orbora®, Circle, Grymkin: The Wicked Harvest, Grymkin, Legion of Everblight®, Legion, Skora®, Trollbloads®, Trollbload, warbeast, Steamroller, War Room, and all associated logos and sologans are trademarks of Privateer Press, inc. Permission is hereby granted to photocopy and retain electronic copies.
-Any such duplications shall be intended solely for personal, non-commercial use and must maintain all copyrights, trademarks, or other notices contained therein or preserve all marks associated therewith.
-Privateer Press reserves the right to remove this permission or revise contents herein at any
+2001-2021 Privateer Press, Inc. All Rights Reserved.
+Privateer Press®, Iron Kingdoms®, WARMACHINE®, Convergence of Cyriss®, Convergence, Cryx®, Cygnar®, Khador®, Protectorate of Menoth®, Protectorate, Retribution of Scyrah®, etribution, warcaster®, warjack@, HORDES®, Circle Orboros@, Circle, Grynkin, Grynkin: The Wickel Harvest, Legion of Everblight®, Legion, Skorne®, Trollblood.®, Trollblood. &, Trollblood

-SCENARIO 4 INVASION
+SCENARIO 4

-Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster or warlock completely within 12" of their table edge, the opponent immediately scores 2 control points.
+Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster, warlock or infernal master completely within 12" of their table edge, the opponent immediately scores 2 control points.

-Scenario Elements: Mark one rectangular zone ( $6^{\prime\prime} \times 12^{\prime\prime}$ ) and two circular zones ( $12^{\prime\prime}$ diameter) and place two objectives in accordance with the diagram below.
+Scenario Elements: Mark one rectangular zone ( $6'' \times 12''$ ) and two circular zones (12'' diameter) and place two objectives in accordance with the diagram below.
 Starting on the second player's second turn, at the end of each player's turn, a player earns control points (CP) as follows: